Guide

 Why are guest expectations so important?

 The key to customer satisfaction is understanding the relationship between guest expectations and experience.
 Meeting or exceeding expectations will result in positive reviews and loyalty.
+At the same time, under-delivering will result in poor reviews and ratings, significantly hindering performance.

 From there, you can create consistent messaging on your website, social media channels, and throughout your property to reinforce expectations across channels.